clizzin/missionbit/intro-to-js/README.md

 Try changing the numbers inside the `center()` function and see how they move the rectangle around.

+The numbers that go in the `center()` function are called `coordinates`.
+You might have seen this word before in a math class at school.
+It's simply a way of pointing to specific parts of the screen. `0,0` is in the upper left corner.

 5) Try some other shapes:

 ```js